 Through their combined expertise, the Consortium provides information, tools, and resources to assist Gulf Coast communities in their efforts to become more resilient to adverse future events, including natural and industrial accidents.
 The RAND Corporation, Louisiana State University, Tulane University, the Louisiana Public Health Institute, and the University of South Alabama make up the Consortium’s diverse group of partners.
 As part of this partnership, LPHI assists the Consortium with communicating their findings to lay audiences and helping local communities determine what policies are needed to mitigate the impacts of future events.

 Using data to address the social determinants of health

 Mapping community needs is critical to determining what solution or policy could be most impactful to improving outcomes.
-Since its current inception, the Healthy Communities team has been committed to improving the data capacity of the communities it serves.
+The Healthy Communities team is committed to improving the data capacity of the communities it serves.

-From 2016 – 2017, the team partnered with the Trust for Public Land and the City of New Orleans to develop a web-based data tool that identifies how the city and its most environmentally vulnerable neighborhoods will likely be affected by various climate change scenarios.
-The resulting Climate Smart Cities tool continues to inform the City’s efforts to fortify the city against disaster and climate change through the building of various urban infrastructure projects, such as new stormwater management systems.
+From 2016 to 2017, the team partnered with the Trust for Public Land and the city of New Orleans to develop a web-based data tool that identifies how the city and its most environmentally vulnerable neighborhoods will likely be affected by various climate change scenarios.
+The resulting Climate Smart Cities tool continues to inform the city’s fortification efforts against disaster and climate change.
+This includes building various urban infrastructure projects, such as new stormwater management systems.